Battle of Guam (1944): Cutting off the Orote Peninsula

 On 22 July, Shepherd ordered his units to expand the beachhead in all directions.
 Opposition was light, with the soldiers and Marines having more difficulty with the terrain.
 A patrol from the 4th Marines was able to reach the summit of Mount Alifan and found it unoccupied.
 Meanwhile, the 22nd Marines reached the Ayuja River to find the road bridge had been destroyed.
 They were reluctant to cross without armored support, and the tanks found the banks too steep to scale.
 LVT(A)s were therefore called upon.
 By mid-morning, two thirds of the 155 mm guns and howitzers of the III Amphibious Corps Artillery were ashore, and the anti-aircraft guns of the 9th Defense Battalion were in place, as were the four battalions of the 77th Division Artillery by late afternoon.

 Shepherd and Bruce intended to relieve the 4th Marines with the 306th Infantry so the former could participate in the assault on the Orote Peninsula, but no LVTs or DUKWs were available to bring them ashore, as all the available transport was being used to fetch supplies and artillery pieces.
-Reifsnider recommended that the men come in around the noon half tide, when the water was waist deep, although this precluded an early relief of the Marines.
+Reifsnider recommended they come in around the noon half tide, when the water was waist deep, although this precluded an early relief of the Marines.
 The 3rd Battalion, 306th Infantry, began coming ashore at 11:30 on 23 July, followed by the rest of the regiment in the afternoon.
 Most of the radio sets were ruined by contact with salt water, many vehicles drowned and had to be dragged ashore by bulldozers, and a tank disappeared into a large shell hole.
 At 08:00 on 24 July, the 77th Infantry Division assumed responsibility for the defense of the beachhead east of the Old Agat Road.
 Its third regiment, the 307th Infantry, started wading ashore at 13:00 in heavy swells whipped up by a storm out to sea.